kristjanjansen/cusco/readme.md

 #### 5. Composers

-Composers are similar to Laravel's [view composers](https://laravel.com/docs/5.2/views#view-composers), the are essentially another form of ViewModel that encapsulates certain complex component rendering.
+Composers are similar to Laravel's [view composers](https://laravel.com/docs/5.2/views#view-composers), the are essentially another form of ViewControllers that encapsulate certain complex component rendering.

 Composers are stored in ```app/Composers```